Armeno-Kipchak language

-Armeno-Kipchak (Xıpçaχ tili, Tatarça) was a Turkic language belonging to the Kipchak branch of the family that was spoken in Crimea during the 14–15th centuries.
-The language has been documented from the literary monuments of 16–17th centuries written in the Polish-Lithuanian Commonwealth (modern day Ukraine) in the Armenian script.
+Armeno-Kipchak (Xıpçaχ tili, Tatarça) was a Turkic language belonging to the Kipchak branch of the family that was spoken among Armenians in Crimea during the 14th–15th centuries and later in Armenian communities in the Polish-Lithuanian Commonwealth.
+The language is documented in a number of texts dating to the 16th–17th centuries, written in the Polish-Lithuanian Commonwealth in the Armenian script.
 Armeno-Kipchak resembles the language of Codex Cumanicus, which was compiled in the 13th century.

-Speakers of the Armeno-Kipchak are considered to be linguistically assimilated Armenians.
+Speakers of the Armeno-Kipchak were Armenians who adopted the Kipchak language considered to be linguistically assimilated Armenians.
 Armeno-Kipchak-speakers generally identified as Armenian.